-The disk is seen (groove is found and focus established) and the PS2 has been able to identify it as a valid disk type (Audio/DVD/PS1/PS2) but cannot do anything more with the disk or takes ages to load.
+The disk is seen (groove is found & focus established); the PS2 has identified it as a valid disk type (Audio/DVD/PS1/PS2) but cannot do anything more with the disk or takes ages to load.
 This is most likely a laser related issue (clean the lens and/or the disk).
-Or recalibrate the laser.
+Or adjust the laser.

-If the drive seems to load sluggishly (like it seems not to have enough power which is not the case), particularly in PS1 mode, check wire SCEx.
+If the drive seems to load sluggishly (like it seems not to have enough power), the Messiah 2 might be grounding on the metal cage when it is closed.
+Use thinner double sided tape!